 Zero Trust Security

-Even before the pandemic, VMware was helping to pioneer the concept of Zero Trust as the best possible means of better securing the increasingly distributed workforce.
+Even before the pandemic, VMware was helping to pioneer the concept of Zero Trust as the best possible means of better securing the increasingly distributed and hybrid workforce.
 With more and more employees operating outside the secured perimeter, and the pandemic accelerating that at hyper speed, we have seen acceleration in some of the trends that were in motion, including app migration to the cloud, adoption of any device (including BYO) and “work from anywhere” work environments.

 All of this has, of course, put focus on advancing the technologies that underpin the Zero Trust security paradigm.
 One such improvement coming soon is continuous access.
 Think of this as a real-time approach to Zero Trust conditional access, monitoring around the user, device, application and network to see if anything changes during the session, and having the ability to interrupt the session and force an additional MFA push notification if red flags are detected.
 If follow-up challenges fail or if the risk posture is no longer suitable for access to the application, the session will be blocked according to policy setup.
 This enables enterprises to grant access to applications with high confidence that they are more secure from start to finish.